-&lt;sup>3 DOH has developed an adapted CPE and is used for evaluating small systems.
+3 DOH has developed an adapted CPE and is used for evaluating small systems.

-We must repeatedly indicate that notwithstanding the above mention intentions, the global financial situation and general financial crisis of the government of Puerto Rico; the requirements established by PROMESA; together with the environmental disasters of the hurricanes, earthquakes, and the pandemic combined with the earthquakes, has consistently limited and affected the development of activities related to the technical assistance provided to the systems.
-Also as mentioned previously the fragile and aged electric power infrastructure is constantly limiting the availability of this resource and those dependent on it such as the internet.
+We must repeatedly indicate that notwithstanding the above mention intentions, the global financial situation and general financial crisis of the government of Puerto Rico; the requirements established by PROMESA; together with the environmental disasters of the previous hurricanes Irma and María , with once more the lack of electricity, water and internet, earthquakes, and the pandemic combined with the earthquakes, and now as recent as of September 17, 2022 Hurricane Fiona has consistently limited and affected the development of activities related to the technical assistance provided to the systems and their possibility of compliance.
+Also as mentioned previously the fragile and aged electric power infrastructure is constantly limiting the availability of this resource and those dependent on it such as the internet and the water treatment and distribution.

 Therefore, these priorities and its implementation may be affected, and the activities associated, which are described in detail in the Work Plan, may also be limited, delayed or halted in time and number.
-Currently, Puerto Rico continues under the threat of the earthquakes, throughout the island although more marked particularly in the western region, and the pandemic, although diminished by the administration of the vaccines, still limits day-to-day activities particularly due to the new variants affecting worldwide and thus Puerto Rico.
+Currently, Puerto Rico continues under the threat of the earthquakes, throughout the island although more marked particularly in the western region, and the pandemic, although diminished by the administration of the vaccines, still limits day-to-day activities particularly due to the new variants affecting worldwide and thus Puerto Rico such as the delta, and actually the omicron.
+Another major threat is the hurricane season and as for now we just received the hit of hurricane Fiona which just left in total devastation the island and the people's possibility of recovery is once more affected more that seriously.
 As we mentioned earlier, there are certain activities which are on-going and will be undertaken annually as part of the follow-up to previously funded activities.
 Other activities have a specific time frame for their completion, while those associated to a contract or a pilot project may vary depending on the proposal and availability of personnel.